vshn/signalilo/README.md

 ### Plugin Output

-By default Signailo will use the `message` Annotation to set the `plugin_output` in the Icinga Service.
+By default Signalilo will use the `message` Annotation to set the `plugin_output` in the Icinga Service.

 This can be changed by using the `--alertmanager_pluginoutput_annotations` to select either a different Annotation or to provide a list of Annotations where the first one with a value will be used.